curl/everything-curl/libcurl/callbacks.md

 return the documented return code and return value so that libcurl performs the way you want it to.

-Each callback option also has a companion option that sets the associated "user pointer".
+Each callback option also has a companion option that sets the associated user pointer.
 This user pointer is a pointer that libcurl does not touch or care about, but just passes on as an argument to the callback.
 This allows you to, for example, pass in pointers to local data all the way through to your callback function.

 Unless explicitly stated in a libcurl function documentation, it is not